isomerpages/moe-huaminpri/_about-us/Our Staff/Mother Tongue Teachers.md

 <b style="color:black;">Mrs Menachi Junesh</b><br>
 <b style="color:#038C7F;">Co-Ordinator</b><br>
 Email: menachi\_shanmugan@moe.edu.sg<br>
-*"EDUCATION is the most powerful weapon which you can use to change the world". – Nelson Mandela*
+<i style="color:#44803F;">"EDUCATION is the most powerful weapon which you can use to change the world". – Nelson Mandela </i>

 |Members of the Department |  |
 | -------- | -------- |